string-theorist/coalesce/README.md

 # Installation

-- Make a copy of your clean, unmodded game’s root directory `Steam/steamapps/common/Among Us` and rename the copied directory to something like "Among Us Backup".
-This is just in case something is accidentally deleted in the process, or in case the modded version breaks.
+- Make a copy of your clean, unmodded game’s root directory `Steam/steamapps/common/Among Us` and rename the copied directory to something like "Among Us Modded".
+It is advised to install mods in the copied directory, so that steam updates do not break compatibility with mods.
 - You can get to your root directory by right-clicking Among Us in Steam -> Properties -> Local Files -> Browse.
-- Extract the contents of `CoalesceMod.zip` into your Among Us folder.
+- Extract the contents of `CoalesceMod.zip` into your "Among Us Modded" folder.
 - Ensure the directory that is being modded now contains at least the following:
 ```
 .